vaeryn-uk/ollama-cli-code-agent/README.md

 ### Project indexing

-Ocla can build a lightweight index of your project files to enable retrieval-based prompts.
+Ocla can build an embedding based vector index of your project files to enable retrieval-based prompts.
 Create the index with:

 ```